DaGeRe/example-no-environment/README.md

 This demonstrates that Jenkins currently does not pass environment variables to plugins.

+To execute it:
+- Run `mvn clean hpi:run`
+- Go to `localhost:8080/jenkins` and install the pipeline plugin
-Just create a pipeline like this:
+- Create a pipeline like this:

 ```pipeline {
     agent any